Overall Company Commitments

 Commitments

-• August 11, 2025: Preserved strong liquidity after raising $460 million on June 12 and ending Q2 with approximately $683 million in cash and marketable securities.
+• August 11, 2025: Strengthen liquidity with $460 million gross equity financing completed June 12 and quarter-end cash and securities of approximately $683 million to fund licensing and construction readiness.

-• June 12, 2025: Allocated public offering proceeds (approximately $400 million gross) for general corporate purposes, working capital, CapEx, and potential investments.
+• June 12, 2025: Price a public offering of common stock to raise approximately $400 million in gross proceeds for general corporate purposes, working capital, capital expenditures, and potential investments.